axellancieri/axellancieri.github.io/README.md

 If once everything is done the click on scrolls is not consistant.
 Might want to consider having like a transparent square on top of each scroll with the event listener on it.

 check myappsjs line 126 note once finished project

+--not something to do rn

+- change mouseover on scrolls for css transitions grabbing an element that tags the entire scroll
+- and/or scrolls themselves.
+Not maatching simplistic approach of general site.